 • Thousand separators are not counted, since they are used for number formatting.

 • Excel evaluates date values as a number, starting from 1.
 The 1 represents the date 1/1/1900, so a current date like 4/17/2019 is equal to 43572.
-The LEN function counts the number of digits of the serial number, not formatted date.
+The LEN function counts the number of digits of the serial number which is 5 in this case, not formatted date.